bss-aero/bss-aero.github.io/index.md

 If you already have a defined idea of your project and want to start it on _bss-aero_, we suggest checking out our Trello board.

-### I have a project and want it to be fostered or want some help

-We want to contribute!
-You can check out our Trello boards to see in what team your project can be more fitted, and get in touch with us.

-### I want to be part of it

-And we want you!
-To be clear, if you contribute in any form to some _bss-aero_ project, you already are part of it.
-But as we cannot just make it fully open, the best way to get in is to start contributing to some projects or get your project fostered in _bss-aero_.
-Then, after some time, you can be on our internal team.

 ## Contact